zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 How is the Blessed One alone in the name of a monk?
 When the Blessed One was young, the black-haired youth possessed the happiness of youth.
-At the beginning of life, even if the parents didn’t want, tearful, crying, and sighing, they still abandon their relatives, cut off all obstacles in the home, and cut off their children.
+At the beginning of life, even if the parents didn't want, tearful, crying, and sighing, they still abandon their relatives, cut off all obstacles in the home, and cut off their children.
 After wife barrier, cut off family barrier, cut off friend barrier [, cut off storage barrier], shave hair and put on robes, change from